logo image

 Creetown Heritage Museum was opened in 1997, on St John Street giving information on the village history and local wildlife, with images and large screen TVs.
 Museum Website.

 The Ellangowan Hotel is on St John Street, next to the Square.
-The Hotel was built in 1898 of the local granite stone.
+The Hotel was built in 1898 of the local granite stone, currently closed?

 The Ellangowan Hotel was used in the filming of the 1973 horror movie The Wicker Man with Britt Eckland, Christopher Lee, and Edward Woodward.
 Most of the film was shot in Galloway.